-Bill Rogers who brings more than 30 years of experience to UTSA, is in his second season as the Director of Golf Development after serving the previous three years as an assistant coach for both the men’s and women’s programs.
+Bill Rogers is in his third year as the Director of Golf Development at UTSA after serving the previous three seasons as an assistant coach for both the men’s and women’s programs.

 Rogers is a former PGA Tour member who began his career in 1974.
 He collected 14 tour wins that featured six PGA wins and eight international victories during his 14-year career, including the 1981 British Open.
 His first pro win came on the Japan Golf Tour at the 1977 Pacific Masters and he then won his first PGA event a year later at the Bob Hope Desert Classic by a two-stroke margin over Jerry McGee.
 The following year, he won the Suntory World Match Play Championship and the Suntory Open.
 Rogers last PGA win came at the USF&G Classic on March 20, 1983.